 AbstractThis course gives a fundamental introduction to machine learning (ML) with an emphasis on statistical aspects.
-In the course, we focus on both the theoretical foundation for ML as well as the application of ML methods.
+In the course, we focus on both the theoretical foundation for ML and the application of ML methods.

 - Linear models for regression and classification